Vivojay/mariana-music-player/help.md

 provider changes.
 Mariana reports these failures and does not bypass service protections. `/ml` supports sources that yt-dlp and FFmpeg can access; it is not a universal authenticated or DRM playback command.

+Mariana does not currently provide SoundCloud catalog search, so `queue sc` and `/scq` are not commands.
+Known public SoundCloud URLs remain supported by the extractor-backed `/ml` playback and `download-ml` commands.

 YouTube operations share one optional browser-profile reference: